-The program cannot detect the data format of the database you are trying to connect to using ADO interface.
+The application cannot detect the data format of the database you are trying to connect to using ADO interface.
 Please ensure that you specified the correct database kind and database driver.

-The program cannot detect the database you are trying to connect to using BDE interface.
+The application cannot detect the database you are trying to connect to using BDE interface.
 Please ensure that you specified the correct database name.

 The error occurs when you export data to a file using CREATE+INSERT export mode, and the target file already exists.
 To resolve the problem, please change the file name or export mode.

 ExpErr-00002: Table [TABLE] already exists.